How your bill is calculated

 Rateable value

-The rates payable are dependant on the rateable value of the property on a specific date, which is currently 1 April 2021.
+The rates payable are dependent on the rateable value of the property on a specific date, which is currently 1 April 2024.
 The rateable value is based on:

 More information